Houston Family Immigration Lawyer

 - Violence Against Women Act (VAWA) petitions

-Are you in need of a family based immigration lawyer in Houston?
-Call The Law Office of Mana Yegani today at (832) 981-2170 or contact us online to discuss your case!
+Need a Trusted Family Immigration Lawyer in Houston?
+Call The Law Office of Mana Yegani at (832) 981-2170 or reach out online for immediate assistance!

 Suppose you seek to help a family member or fiancé(e) gain entrance to the U.S., get an adjustment status, or remove residency conditions.
 In that case, family-based immigration is often the best opportunity.
 Visas are available to immediate relatives of U.S. citizens unlimitedly as long as the legal relationship can be proven.
 Still, USCIS has an interesting way of defining who qualifies as an immediate relative.